Optimizing your construction labor rates

 The Construction Labor Market Analyzer is one such tool widely used throughout the industry to gain insights into commercial and residential construction labor rates.

-In the process of calculating your markup, you may discover it only makes sense to take a particular project if it guarantees a certain number of hours of work.
+In calculating your markup, you may discover it only makes sense to take a particular project if it guarantees a certain number of work hours.
 A clear sign of this would be if the hourly markup greatly exceeds the average rate for labor in your market.
-It may make sense to only accept jobs in this category once profits have exceeded a certain amount (i.e. the point at which your costs are covered and you’ve generated a minimum amount of profit).
+It may make sense only to accept jobs in this category once profits have exceeded a certain amount (i.e., the point at which your costs are covered and you’ve generated a minimum profit).

 Are you losing money from people left on the bench?